ABdou2365/DesignToDeploymentMicroserviceApp/README.md

 ## Course Description

+This course covers the basics of microservices architecture.
+Instructor Bethan Palmer shows you when and how to use microservices and how to design a microservices architecture.
+Learn how to build services in Java that can be used as microservices, how to use them together with Docker and Docker Compose, and how to deploy them.
+Throughout the course, the core concepts are demonstrated using a simple real-world example of an application that uses microservices.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.